On the Integral Part of A-Motivic Cohomology: Introduction

 Let us focus on the $\bQ$-vector space of $1$-fold extensions $\Ext^1_{\cM\cM_F}(\mathbbm{1},M)$.
-A subspace thereof of fundamental importance is the space of {\it extensions having everywhere good reduction}.
-In the literature, we encounter two definitions which are expected to meet.
+A subspace thereof of fundamental importance is the space of \emph{extensions having everywhere good reduction}.
+In the literature, we encounter two definitions which are expected to give the same result.
 Let us first describe its local constructions.

 \paragraph{Via the $\ell$-adic realization:} Let $F_{\fp}$ be the local field of $F$ at a finite place $\fp$, and let $M_{\fp}$ be a mixed motive over $F_{\fp}$.
 Let $G_{\fp}$ be the absolute Galois group of $F_{\fp}$, and let $I_{\fp}$ be its inertia subgroup.
 Given a prime number $\ell$, one predicts that the $\ell$-adic realization $V_{\ell}$ is an exact functor.
-This allows to construct a $\bQ$-linear morphism, called {\it the $\ell$-adic realization map of $M_{\fp}$},
+This allows one to construct a $\bQ$-linear morphism, called \emph{the $\ell$-adic realization map of $M_{\fp}$},

 which maps the class of an exact sequence $[E_{\fp}]:0\to M_{\fp}\to E_{\fp}\to \mathbbm{1}_{\fp}\to 0$ in $\cM\cM_{F_{\fp}}$ to the class of the continuous cocycle $c:G_{\fp}\to V_{\ell}M_{\fp}$ associated to the class of the exact sequence $[V_\ell E_{\fp}]:0\to V_{\ell}M_{\fp} \to V_{\ell}E_{\fp} \to V_{\ell}\mathbbm{1}_{\fp}\to 0$ in $\operatorname{Rep}_{\bQ_{\ell}}(G_{\fp})$.